MaxandreJ/portfolio_documentation/docs/tutorials/selector.md

 * class selectors,
 * ID selectors.

 I will introduce the previous selectors by considering how they may be used to improve the layout of a sample HTML page.
-Suppose that someone called Suzie has written a page of her personal diary using HTML.
+Suppose that a child called Suzie wrote a page of her personal diary using HTML.
 In the `#!HTML body` of the page, she wrote:
 ``` HTML
 <h1>Suzie's personal diary</h1>
 <h2>Tuesday, 12th January 2021</h2>